2. Feed Them

 3. Host a Book Fair

 What better way to promote reading, then by hosting a book fair during your literacy night?
 This year we are having several books fairs.
-We’ll do our usual Scholastic Book Fairs, but we also partnered with Joseph Beth, a local bookstore to host a fair.
+Besides, we’ll do our usual Scholastic Book Fairs, but we also partnered with Joseph Beth, a local bookstore to host a fair.
 They were amazing, our school made money for books for the classrooms and our parents and students were able to buy books to take home.
 This is also gives them another reason to attend.

 4. Make it Hands On

-We wanted to make several of our stations hands on.
+Later, we wanted to make several of our stations hands on.
 Not only did this help us show our parents some simple ways to practice words, vocabulary and spelling at home, but it also gave our students a chance to practice the activities.

 5. Give Parents Useful Information